krumbunny/glazemixup.com/src/manual/background/index.md

 There's always some flux oxides, but which fluxes and how much flux varies between glazes.
 Other oxides are optional and give a glaze its color and character.

+It is also important to keep in mind that glaze chemistry is a very approximate tool.
+It can show you which direction to change a glaze, or a starting point to substitute a material, but it has limited accuracy.
+One of the main limitations is the published analyses of the materials.
+A published analysis is often only accurate to a percent or so, and materials often change over time.
+This is why Mixup only shows you a couple of digits of a given number - any more only

 Glaze chemistry is an established field, with many books written and college courses developed.
 Some online resources include: